Nikon movie / cine cameras

 Nikon prototype double 8 mm movie camera (courtesy Hans Braakhuis)

 Late 1959 an 8mm-movie camera was introduced, which became available in September 1960.
 Together with the introduction of the first Nikkorex 35 single reflex film camera (Nikon´s first film camera with an interlens shutter) the Nikkorex 8 movie camera with one lens - Cine-Nikkor 1.8/10mm. (with a strange 4-blades aperture) - saw the light.
-It had an electric motor and full automatic exposure.
+It has an electric motor and full automatic exposure.
 That built-in exposure meter has an incredible range of ASA/ISO 5 - 100 !!
 Nikon Corporation explained the introduction of this very slim camera with ´everybody should be able to make an excellent film by pressing just one button´.
 The camera became a success: production reached a monthly 3,000 cameras by the end of 1960.
 The folding viewfinder was replaced by a reflex viewfinder in 1963 in the new Nikkorex 8F.
 The latter has the same lens but a wider ASA/ISO range: 5 - 250.